Best Health Insurance Options for Early Retirees (Pre-Medicare)

 Option 3: Health Sharing Ministries – An Alternative

 I’ve checked out health sharing ministries like Medi-Share, where members pool funds to cover medical bills, often tied to shared values.
-They’re not traditional insurance, so approach these early retirement health insurance options with caution.
+They’re not traditional insurance, so approach these arrangements with caution.

 Here’s what I discovered when exploring these plans: